wasimaftab/BioID_Proteomics/README.md

 *	The network displayed represents Bait-prey undirected network which can be customized depending on the user preference.
 *	Tested on Windows 10 (64 bit) using Cytoscape 3.7.2.

+### Cite this repo
+Salvatori, R., Aftab, W., Forne, I., Imhof, A., Ott, M. and Singh, A.P., 2020.
+Mapping protein networks in yeast mitochondria using proximity-dependent biotin identification coupled to proteomics.
+STAR protocols, p.100219.

 #### Reference:
 [1] Kammers, Kai, et al. "Detecting significant changes in protein abundance."
 EuPA open proteomics 7 (2015): 11-19.